Alex-Costea/Wiles/docs/specifications.md

 - Language is statically, strongly typed with some type inference
 - Comment using `#`
 - `\` can be used to continue a line after a newline
-- Types are not reserved keywords and can be used as variable names
 - Top level expressions must be of type `nothing`
 - Trailing commas are valid but not necessary
 - Pass by reference to object